This year's deadline:

 - Opportunities for you to develop additional knowledge mobilization strategies with CEA to maximize the impact of your work in the policy and practice fields.

-- An invitation for you to submit a feature article about your research to be published in Education Canada magazine.
+- An invitation for you to publish a feature article about your research in Education Canada magazine.

 Who can apply? / Who may be nominated for the award?